ndizeyedavid/ECM/README.md

 # ESSA Student Cards Management System (ECM)

-This project is a desktop application built with Electron Forge to manage student cards for ESSA Nyarugunga school.
+This project is a desktop application built with Electron Forge to manage student cards for my school ESSA Nyarugunga.
 It offers a user-friendly interface to streamline the creation, editing, and printing of student cards.

 ## Features